Healthy Prayer Plant (Maranta leuconeura) in medium, also known as Prayer Plant

 🧩Moderate Difficulty ☀️Medium ⚠️Pet Safe

-Prayer Plant grows best in medium light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Prayer Plant stays happiest in medium light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Prayer Plant Quick Facts